Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Problem Formulation

-In our model, we assume that the seller does not know the true demand function $\lambda$, the only knowledge she has about $\lambda$ is that it belongs to $\Gamma$.
+In our model, the seller does not know the true demand function $\lambda$, the only knowledge she has is that it belongs to $\Gamma$.
 Note that $\Gamma$ doesn't need to have any parametric representation.
 Therefore, our model is robust in terms of the choice of the demand function family.